 Experience the Cincinnati Art Museum through creative programming and interpretive content online and via social media.
+The CAM Connect Facebook Group is a fun way to learn more about art in the permanent collection, engage with staff and fellow art-lovers, and take part in unique artmaking activities.

 The Cincinnati Art Museum provides teachers with free access to an invaluable collection of over one hundred cross-curricular teacher guides and lesson plans that tie objects from the museum’s permanent collections to national and Ohio curriculum standards.